 Where a research project involves collaborators from other Australian or international institutions or organisations, consideration is required to determine the most appropriate means to provide access to these users.

 Curtin networked drives are only accessible to Curtin users.
-However, non-Curtin users can be provided temporary access to Curtin Network Drives by becoming University Associates.
+However, non-Curtin users can often be given temporary access to Curtin Network Drives by becoming University Associates.

 Please contact your school or department for more information on registration of a University Associate.